-The Maximum Facilities Special Tax for each Assessor's Parcel of Undeveloped Property, Taxable Public Property, and Taxable Property Owner Association Property shall be \$37,240 per Acre and shall not be subject to escalation and shall therefore remain the same in every Fiscal Year.
+The Maximum Facilities Special Tax for each Assessor's Parcel of Undeveloped Property, Taxable Public Property, and Taxable Property Owner Association Property within a Planning Area shall be the applicable amount for such Planning Area set forth in Table 4 below.
+The Maximum Facilities Special Tax for Undeveloped Property, Taxable Public Property, and Taxable Property Owner Association Property shall not be subject to escalation and shall therefore remain the same in every Fiscal Year.